noiseunion/is_business_day/README.md

 - Christmas Eve
 - Christmas Day

-A future release will allow customization of these "holidays" using either a YAML or initializer file.
+NOTE: A future release will allow customization of these "holidays" using either a YAML or initializer file.

 ##### is_a_holiday?